EdmundGoodman/edmundgoodman.github.io/content/about.md

 In my free time, I sing in the
-[Peterhouse Chapel Choir](https://www.pet.cam.ac.uk/chapel-choir), always try to commute by bicycle instead of walking (irrespective of how short the journey is), and occasionally rock climb and reel.
+[Peterhouse Chapel Choir](https://www.pet.cam.ac.uk/chapel-choir), always try to travel by bicycle instead of walking (irrespective of how short the journey is), and occasionally rock climb and reel.
 When I have the time and opportunity, I also work on various side projects -- some of which I finish!